 Letter of Recommendation from Supervisor (Examples)

 You should provide detailed information on the skills of the candidate.
 Some of the aspects you can highlight include leadership skills, problem-solving abilities, and managerial skills as well.
 You should give a clear explanation that proves the capability of the employee to handle the task.
 The statements provided in the letter should always be supported by specific examples to make them valid.
 Besides, you can also add mild criticism because nobody can be perfect.
-However, it should be presented as a flip side of strength.
+However, it should be presented as the flip side of strength.

 Free Templates